-- 1. Individuals must meet the criteria set forth under "Definition of Frequently Used Terminology" in this policy. - 2.
+- For the protection of our children, students and vulnerable adults - For the protection of all workers, paid or volunteer who work with our children, students and vulnerable adults (in case of false allegations of wrongdoing) - For the protection of the church reputation and finances - By the General Conference mandate of 1996, 2000, and 2004, the 2008 Book of Discipline and paragraph 3084 in the 2012 book of resolutions as well as paragraph 162c in our social principles. - But more importantly, it is required in Scripture, Mark 9:37 Jesus said, "Whoever welcomes one such child in my name, welcomes me..." - 1.
+Individuals must meet the criteria set forth under "Definition of Frequently Used Terminology" in this policy. - 2.
 Individuals must submit to a full background check.
-Background checks are processed through Background Data, Inc. The background check includes a criminal and driving record check.
-A new background check will be done every 2 years providing there has been no change of status. - 3.
-Individuals must be agreeable to taking a random drug test.
+Background checks are processed through Trak-1.
+The background check includes a criminal and driving record check.
+A new background check will be done every 3 years providing there has been no change of status. - 3.
+Individuals must agree to take a random drug test, if called to do so.

-Exceptions to requirements # 2 and # 3 include summer camp workers who are under 18 years of age.
+Exceptions to requirements #2 and #3 include summer camp workers who are under 18 years of age.
 Personal references will be obtained on those under 18 years of age and approved by the director of the corresponding ministry area.